-(1) A description of the alleged policy violation(s) and the policy(s) allegedly violated;

-- (2) The time, date, and location of the hearing; - (3) The identity of the Decision-Maker and a statement that a party may object to the Decision-Maker on the basis of demonstrated bias by notifying the Director in writing detailing the rationale for the objection within three (3) business days prior to the hearing. - (4) Notification that the Parties may have an Advisor of their choosing at the hearing and shall be required to have one present for any questions they may want to ask the other party and/or witnesses.
-The party must notify the Director if they do not have an Advisor at least two (2) days prior to the hearing, and the Director will appoint one for that party.
+- (1) A description of the alleged policy violation(s) and the policy(s) allegedly violated; - (2) The time, date, and location of the hearing; - (3) The identity of the Decision-Maker and a statement that a party may object to the Decision-Maker on the basis of demonstrated bias by notifying the Director in writing detailing the rationale for the objection within three (3) business days prior to the hearing. - (4) Notification that the Parties may have an Advisor at the hearing and shall be required to have one present for any questions they may want to ask the other party and/or witnesses.
+The party must notify the Director if they do not have an Advisor at least three (3) days prior to the hearing, and the Director will appoint one for that party.
 Without exception, each party must have an Advisor present; - (5) Any technology that will be utilized for the hearing; - (6) Information about the option for the live hearing to occur with the Parties located in separate rooms using technology that allows the Decision-Maker and Parties to see and hear a party or witness answering questions.
-If a party wishes to request this option, the Director must be notified at least three (3) business days prior to the hearing; - (7) Information on how the hearing will be recorded and on how the Parties may access the recording after the hearing; - (8) A statement that if any party or witness does not appear at the hearing, the hearing may be held in their absence, and the party's or witness's testimony and any statement given prior to the hearing will not be considered by the Decision-Maker.
+If a party wishes to request this option, the Director must be notified at least three (3) business days prior to the hearing; - (7) Information on how the hearing will be recorded and on how the Parties may access the recording after the hearing; - (8) A statement that if any party or witness does not appear at the hearing, the hearing may be held in their absence.
 The Decision-Maker may reschedule the hearing for compelling reasons; and - (9) Information on how a party may request disability accommodations, language assistance, and/or interpretation services during the hearing at least seven (7) business days prior to the hearing.